How and where to invest your money

 Forex trading doesn’t offer that.
-It gives low odds of success (like a night at Blackpool) and you won’t find Warren Buffett, nor a college endowment fund manager, nor an economic Nobel prize winner suggesting Forex trading as a sensible investment method.
+It gives low odds of success (like a night in Blackpool) and you won’t find Warren Buffett, nor a college endowment fund manager, nor an economic Nobel prize winner suggesting forex trading as a sensible investment method.
 It makes money for the house, but not for the players, as an aggregate.

 What would Warren Buffett suggest?

 Buffett, consistently one of the wealthiest people in the world, isn’t a fan of the financial service industry.
 He often jokes about a fantasy he has, where a bunch of brokers get trapped on a deserted island with no escape.
 Many investors buy actively-managed unit trusts, but the firms that create them have one goal: to make money for themselves.

 How to increase your odds of investment success